nullt3r/jfscan/README.md

 ![GitHub](https://img.shields.io/github/license/nullt3r/jfscan)
 # Description
 ## Killing features
 * Allows you to scan targets with Masscan and run Nmap on discovered ports with possibility of custom options.
 Nmap on steroids.
-Please, when scanning less targets and ports just use nmap straight, its not efficient to use JFScan! `nmap -Pn -n --min-rate 1000 --max-rtt-timeout 1500ms -p 0-65535` (Rustscan did not saw the NMap documentation lol)
 * Allows to scan targets in multiple formats.
 * Can output results in domain:port format.
 * Works in stdin/stdout mode, so you can pipe results to other tools.